co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 **If you follow these steps and effectively search  for solutions, you will learn far better and faster than any other way.**

 ## Second, Some Linux Basics
-In this section I will be discussing some basics Linux concept, terminology, and tip/tricks that every user should know before they dive deeper into the operating system.
+In this section I will be discussing some basic Linux concepts, terminology, and tip/tricks that every user should know before they dive deeper into the operating system.

 ### The Linux File System
 In Linux and other UNIX-based operating systems, almost everything is available to the user as a file or folder.
 This results in your system being essentially just one massive file system.
 Imagine it this way, your entire Linux install is one huge folder, called `/`, this folder contains everything your system and the programs on it need to function and work together.
 You can use the `tree` command on the base `/` folder to better visualize this: